A digital ledger, a leading-edge technology, can make financial transactions faster, safer, and paperless

 More than a Database

-The value of blockchain goes far beyond using digital databases.
-Blockchain provides the ability to offer a uniform, instant check on a title document’s data quality that is national in scope.
+The value of the technology and process go far beyond using digital databases.
+It provides the ability to offer a uniform, instant check on a title document’s data quality that is national in scope.
 This allows a mortgage originator or a lender offering a refinancing program an effective way to accelerate the loan initiation by conducting a low-cost, quick check early in the loan process.

 The initial title search would tell a lender whether the loan could be fast-tracked, processed normally, or placed in a slow track to deal with liens, zoning issues and other deed restrictions.
 This verification process requires only a small investment initially to capture and continually update the information in blockchain.

-Other areas where blockchain delivers value in moving title data is with other financial services verticals, namely the secondary market for mortgages and the insurance industry.
-By incorporating feeds of insurance-company policy claims into a hypothetical national title-data blockchain — such as adding records of claims for fire damage, water damage, earthquake damage, falling trees, landslides and wind damage — the value of a national, robust title-data blockchain repository would begin to soar.
+Other areas where a digital ledger delivers value in moving title data is with other financial services verticals, namely the secondary market for mortgages and the insurance industry.
+By incorporating feeds of insurance-company policy claims into a hypothetical national title-data chain — such as adding records of claims for fire damage, water damage, earthquake damage, falling trees, landslides and wind damage — the value of a national, robust title-data blockchain repository would begin to soar.

 This scenario benefits real estate developers, buyers, investors within the secondary market and others.
 Insurance companies also benefit, such as those providers who write homeowner-insurance policies, flood-insurance policies that protect owner and renter property, flood-zone determination policies that protect note holders, as well as reinsurance companies that finance property and casualty insurance companies by buying their risk in bulk.

-There is no doubt that blockchain will continue to gain visibility and credibility in the financial services industry.
-The title data example is just one of the ways blockchain can modernize and enhance the mortgage industry’s processes.
+There is no doubt that digital ledger technology will continue to gain visibility and credibility in the financial services industry.
+The title data example is just one of the ways this capability can modernize and enhance the mortgage industry’s processes.
 As banks, mortgage lenders and financial services providers embrace more financial technologies, blockchain can be used to propel the mortgage industry into its digital future.